MicrosoftDocs/common-data-model-and-service/common-data-model/sdk/projections/includeattributes.md

 }
 ```

-### I can use a IncludeAttributes operation on an entity attribute
+### Using the IncludeAttributes operation on an entity attribute

 If we have an entity attribute, we can use IncludeAttributes to include certain attributes we get from the referenced entity.